1bundlebean thread vermicelli noodles, soaked in warm water for 15 minutes

 Instructions

-Pat dry the vegetables and tofu with paper towel so it doesn’t splatter when you fry it.
+Completely dry the vegetables and tofu so it doesn’t splatter when you fry it.

 With rice paper, add filling and roll with cucumbers and your desired herbs.